Public Panel Event and Leadership Training

 Rethinking the role of the local street of the future, Laval (Quebec)

-Towards a Zero Waste Industrial Sector, North Vancouver (British Columbia)
+Towards a Zero Waste Industrial Sector, District and City of North Vancouver (British Columbia)

 Getting to Net Zero, Calgary (Alberta)